HeroesToolChest/HeroesMatchTracker/README.md

   - NOTE: Windows will complain that the EXE is unsafe do to an unknown publisher
 ### Requirements
 - Windows 7 SP1 or higher (32* or 64 bit)
-- .NET Framework 4.6.2 (will be installed during setup)
+- .NET Framework 4.6.2 or higher (4.6.2 will be installed during setup if not already installed)
 - Recommended to have at least 2GB of free memory (for the replay parsing)

 `* 32 bit OS will work but not recommended as the application might crash due to limited memory`